dustymabe/summit-2017-container-lab/labs/lab4/chapter4.md

 ## Pod Creation

 Let's get started by talking about a pod.
 A pod is a set of containers that provide one "service."
 How do you know what to put in a particular pod?
-Well, pod's containers need to be co-located on a host and need to be spawned and re-spawned together.
+Well, a pod's containers need to be co-located on a host and need to be spawned and re-spawned together.
 So, if the containers always need to be running on the same docker host, well, then they should be a pod.